 Non trovo le mie chiavi.
 Tu le hai viste?

 I cannot find my keys.
 Have you seen them?

 Quello è il mio libro.
 Me lo puoi dare?

 That’s my book.
 Can you give it to me?

-Direct object pronouns with the formal imperative
+How to use direct object pronouns with the formal imperative?

 Here’s a table with direct object pronouns:

 |lo||him or it (referring to a masculine singular noun)|